 - An E-26 bulb can also be an incandescent or LED light bulb.

 - E-26 also refers to the size of the lamp holder.
-So if someone says this lamp base has a UL-certified E- 26 lamp holder socket, what they mean is that the lamp base also uses an E-26 light bulb.
+So if someone says this lamp base has a UL-certified E- 26 lamp holder socket, they mean that it also uses an E-26 light bulb.

 Types of E 26 Sockets for Table and Floor Lamps

-When we manufacture UL-certified table or floor lamps, we usually use an E 26 lamp holder; the lamp holder we use are either heavy-duty or regular lamp holders.
+When we manufacture UL-certified table or floor lamps, we usually use an E 26 lamp holder; we use either heavy-duty or regular lamp holders.
 The heavy-duty or regular lamp holder refers to the outer casing of the lamp holder socket itself.
 Most of the inner parts used to manufacture heavy-duty or regular sockets on a lamp base are the same.

 |Description||Heavy Duty Lamp Holder Socket (E-26)||Regular Lamp Holder Socket (E-26)|